-Categories: Uncategorized - Tags: 'Soul to Sole' Installation Project, Creative Croome, Croome Redefined, National Trust Croome Court, Shoes in art, Site Specific installation
+Categories: News - Tags: 'Soul to Sole' Installation Project, Creative Croome, Croome Redefined, National Trust Croome Court, Shoes in art, Site Specific installation

 Creative Residency – Croome Court